-His research focuses on racial/ethnic health disparities and the role of social determinants of health, particularly how socioeconomic position and social context, affect health and health disparities.
-Hudson is currently investigating why – despite greater exposure to stress, lower levels of SEP, and bearing a disproportionate burden of physical health disparities – data show African Americans to have lower rates of depression compared to white Americans.
+Darrell Hudson’s research focuses on racial/ethnic health disparities and the role of social determinants of health, particularly how socioeconomic position and social context affect health and health disparities.
+He is currently investigating why data show that African Americans — despite bearing a disproportionate burden of physical health disparities and greater exposure to stress — have lower rates of depression compared to white Americans.

 He has examined perceptions of depression and mental health care among African Americans and investigated comorbid depression and Type 2 diabetes in various settings.
 He also co-directs the Collaboration on Race, Inequality, and Social Mobility in America

 within the Brown School’s Center for Social Development.
 Hudson holds a joint appointment with the Washington University Department of Psychiatry and is a faculty scholar with the Institute for Public Health.